Alejandro-Villa/CLI-Greeter/README.md

 ## To-do list

-[x] Make it so you can change the quoutes without editing the code (preferably with a plain text file next to the script).
+- **DONE** Make it so you can change the quoutes without editing the code (preferably with a plain text file next to the script).
-[x] Make it so it doesn't split up words.
+- **DONE** Make it so it doesn't split up words.
-[x] Make it compatible with Shell (not only bash).
+- *Not needed anymore* Make it compatible with Shell (not only bash).
-[] Add meaningful errors and a integrated help.
+- Add meaningful errors and a integrated help.

 ## License and Contact Information.